Age of Fishes Museum

 Visitors are able to get up-close and personal with the fossils on display and even touch them!
 Come and visit and learn more about fossils, geology and evolution from one of the most iconic and unique fossil discoveries on Earth.

-The Age of Fishes Museum offers visitors and exciting range of permanent exhibitions and activities, occasional travelling exhibitions and well presented additional facilities, such as the Grossi gift shop, a regional Visitor Information Centre, as well as picnic and BBQ facilities, a timeline walk, a Fishes and Rods games board and fossil dig pits for young visitors.
+The Age of Fishes Museum offers visitors and exciting range of permanent exhibitions and activities, occasional travelling exhibitions and well presented additional facilities, such as the Grossi gift shop, a regional Visitor Information Centre, as well as a beautiful garden area with picnic facilities, a timeline walk, giant games boards and fossil dig pits for young visitors.